-[Note 2]: On the "3d View" screen, you cannot rotate, move in parallel, or zoom in and out using touch operations.
+[Note 1]: On the "3d View" screen, you cannot rotate, move in parallel, or zoom in and out using touch operations.

+[Note 2]: The following restrictions apply:

-[Note 3]: Files cannot be saved because of device restrictions.
-Therefore, you cannot export monitoring data to CSV format, download the node logs or archived logs, or export profiles.
+- Files cannot be saved.
+Therefore, you cannot export monitoring data to CSV format, download the node logs or archived logs, or export profiles. - ISM Restore, patch application, and ISM-VA upgrade are not supported.

-[Note 4]: Pop-up blocking must be disabled to open the iRMC screen from the ISM GUI.
+[Note 3]: Pop-up blocking must be disabled to open the iRMC screen from the ISM GUI.
 Allow pop-ups for the URL of ISM in the browser you use.